 Source: Petrobrás Chart in L:\shared\Powerpoint\C\California\Charts in Section 1.ppt

-Since the issuance of Petrobrás’s projections, the Brazilian Government formally announced an Emergency Thermal Generation Program.
-Under this program, the Brazilian Government expects that approximately 13,000 MW of gas-fired power generation capacity will be built over the next five years in the Southern and Southeastern regions of Brazil alone, all having Emergency Plant status.
-Granting of this status by the Brazilian Government provides projects with access to attractively priced gas and affords expedited approval procedures, special dispatch status, the ability to pass through exchange rate variations and other features that support the non-recourse financing of the projects.
-New projects expected to add over 2,000 MW of power generation capacity fueled by piped gas or liquified natural gas (“LNG”) have also been granted Emergency Plant status in the North and Northeast of Brazil.
+Since the issuance of Petrobrás’s projections, the Brazilian Government formally announced the Emergency Generation Program.
+Under this program, the Brazilian Government expects approximately 13,000 MW of gas-fired power generation capacity to be built over the next five years in the Southern, Southeastern and Midwestern regions of Brazil alone, all having “Emergency Plant” status.
+Granting Emergency Plant status provides projects in Brazil with access to attractively priced gas and affords expedited approval procedures, special dispatch status, the ability to pass through exchange rate variations and other features that support the non-recourse financing of the projects.
+New projects expected to add over 2,000 MW of power generation capacity fueled by piped gas or liquified natural gas (“LNG”) have been granted Emergency Plant status in the North and Northeast of Brazil.

 The implementation of Brazil’s Emergency Generation Program transforms the dynamics of the gas supply situation in the Southern Region.
 As shown in the graph below, by 2004, this new gas-fired generation capacity will require approximately 80 MMcmd of gas supplies to meet incremental demand.
-This level of demand is more than twice Petrobrás’s previous projections of total Brazilian gas demand related to thermal generation over the same period.
+This increased level of demand is more than twice Petrobrás’s previous projections of total Brazilian gas demand related to thermal generation over the same period.

+Gas Fired Plants with Emergency Status vs. Brazilian Gas Demand